expo/expo/docs/pages/workflow/publishing.md

 - Change your `facebookScheme`
 - Change your bundled assets under `assetBundlePatterns`

+Additionally, changes to keys in Firebase configuration files (google-services.json and GoogleService-Info.plist) will require re-building the binaries to take effect in the iOS or Android standalone app.

 ### On iOS, you can't share your published link

 When you publish, any Android user can open your app inside Expo client immediately.